Intensive animal farming: Pigs

-Intensive piggeries (or hog lots) are a type of what in America is called a concentrated animal feeding operation (CAFO), specialized for the raising of domestic pigs up to slaughter weight.
+Intensive piggeries (or hog lots) are a type of concentrated animal feeding operation (CAFO), specialized for the raising of domestic pigs up to slaughter weight.
 In this system, grower pigs are housed indoors in group-housing or straw-lined sheds, whilst pregnant sows are confined in sow stalls (gestation crates) and give birth in farrowing crates.

 The use of sow stalls has resulted in lower production costs and concomitant animal welfare concerns.
 Many of the world's largest producers of pigs (such as U.S. and Canada) use sow stalls, but some nations (such as the UK) and U.S. states (such as Florida and Arizona) have banned them.

 Intensive piggeries are generally large warehouse-like buildings.
 Indoor pig systems allow the pig's condition to be monitored, ensuring minimum fatalities and increased productivity.
 Buildings are ventilated and their temperature regulated.
 Most domestic pig varieties are susceptible to heat stress, and all pigs lack sweat glands and cannot cool themselves.
 Pigs have a limited tolerance to high temperatures and heat stress can lead to death.
 Maintaining a more specific temperature within the pig-tolerance range also maximizes growth and growth to feed ratio.
 In an intensive operation pigs will lack access to a wallow (mud), which is their natural cooling mechanism.
 Intensive piggeries control temperature through ventilation or drip water systems (dropping water to cool the system).

 Pigs are naturally omnivorous and are generally fed a combination of grains and protein sources (soybeans, or meat and bone meal).
 Larger intensive pig farms may be surrounded by farmland where feed-grain crops are grown.
 Alternatively, piggeries are reliant on the grains industry.
 Pig feed may be bought packaged or mixed on-site.
 The intensive piggery system, where pigs are confined in individual stalls, allows each pig to be allotted a portion of feed.
 The individual feeding system also facilitates individual medication of pigs through feed.
 This has more significance to intensive farming methods, as the close proximity to other animals enables diseases to spread more rapidly.
-To prevent disease spreading and encourage growth, drug programs such as antibiotics, vitamins, hormones and other supplements are preemptively administered.
+To prevent disease spreading and encourage growth, drug programs such as antibiotics, vitamins, hormones and other supplements are pre-emptively administered.